amusarra/eventbus-logging-filter-jaxrs/README.md

 [![alt tag](http://pylonsproject.org/img/logo-jetbrains.png)](https://www.jetbrains.com/?from=LiferayPortalSecurityAudit)

-Antonio Musarra's Blog Team would like inform that JetBrains is helping by provided IDE to develop the application.
-Thanks to its support program for an Open Source projects!
+Antonio Musarra's Blog Team would like to inform that JetBrains is helping by provide IDE to develop the application.
+Thanks to its support program for Open Source projects!

 [![alt tag](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/project/overview?id=amusarra_eventbus-logging-filter-jaxrs)

 This project is using SonarCloud for code quality.
-Thanks to SonarQube Team for free analysis solution for open source projects.
+Thanks to SonarQube Team for a free analysis solution for open source projects.